-Contrary to modern day conservative thought, Davis-Bacon is not a subsidy for unions, nor does it show preference to union contractors.
+Contrary to what you may hear from conservative groups, like the Heritage Foundation, Davis-Bacon is not a subsidy for unions, nor does it show preference to union contractors.
 The Act simply guarantees that workers performing on any federally funded construction project in the United States will be paid the local prevailing wage.

 In today’s global economy, industry is pushing hard for provisions that allow businesses to import their workforce from places where workers are paid significantly less than the prevailing wage.
 Anti-Davis-Bacon analysts cite market comparisons that show union wages are too high and costs tax payers money by increasing the cost of construction projects.
 This is false comparison because so-called “market” wages include contractors who misclassify their workers to avoid the appropriate federal, state and wage taxes and workman’s compensation insurance.
 These contractors are not doing business fairly or legally.
 Their shoddy business practices undermine wages, steal from state and local economies, and drive responsible law-biding business people out of business.